 Technology · Architecture Reference

-The Relationship Layer for consumer AI agents — how it actually works.
+The Mind Layer for consumer AI agents — how it actually works.

 A composable substrate between any LLM and any application.

-Sonzai is a multi-tenant AI Relationship Layer: a managed substrate that sits between any LLM and any application.
-Stateless at the edge, stateful at the core, and provider-agnostic — drop it in front of Gemini, GPT, Grok, Claude, or any combination, and the agent retains memory, personality, mood, relationships, and learning across every session.
+Sonzai is a multi-tenant AI Mind Layer — a managed substrate between any LLM and any application.
+Stateless at the edge, stateful at the core, provider-agnostic.
+Drop it in front of Gemini, GPT, Grok, Claude, or any combination, and the agent retains memory, personality, mood, relationships, and learning across every session.

 Core principle